 Sugar (white or brown granulated) is essential for balancing the rawness and acidity of tomatoes.
 There are alternatives for the best sugar-free pasta sauces, as I found the sauce may taste bland without any sugar.

 Seasonings such as salt, freshly ground black pepper, and Italian spice are crucial.
 Italian seasoning is a blend of dried herbs like oregano, basil, rosemary, and thyme.
-You can create your mix and add dried garlic flakes if desired.

 Garlic is another vital ingredient.
 Although garlic flakes can be a good alternative, freshly chopped garlic is the best choice for an authentic Italian flavor.